Mrs. Dziok – Computer Teacher

-Grade 2 students are creating beautiful “Winter” stories and pictures using our Seesaw app on the iPads.
+Grade 2 students are creating beautiful “Winter” stories and pictures using our Seesaw and Wixie apps on the iPads.
 They are learning to add text boxes and sentences with proper capitalization and punctuation on the app.
 They are learning to use the drawing tools to create their pictures.

 Grade 3 students have learned desktop publishing skills in Google Docs, such as moving pictures, moving objects from front to back, resizing objects and creating their own pictures and objects within Google Docs.
 The students have learned how to better use Google Classroom with their Chromebooks this year.
 They have learned how to create and edit their documents within Google Classroom.
 They are also learning how to change their font, font color, font size, center their text, and insert pictures.
 Students are using other apps such as Lexia and STAR Testing to evaluate their reading and math skills.
 Students are learning research skills by using an online dictionary website called www.littleexplorers.com to find answers to questions by identifying key words to help in their search.

 Seventh grade students have completed a research project on the history of Ellis Island, Immigration, and present day Immigration.
-Students have collaborated on a Google slide presentation with partners by virtually contributing to the slide deck, and created narrated versions of their slide presentations using Screencastify.
+Students are collaborating on a Google slide presentation with partners by virtually contributing to the slide deck, and will create narrated versions of their slide presentations using Screencastify.
 Students will now collaborate in groups to create video presentations about their research of Immigration.

-Grades 3 through 8 will again be sharpening their typing skills using www.typing.com.
+Grades 3 through 8 are sharpening their typing skills using www.typing.com.
 We will continue to have a variety of quizzes and tests to assess what they have learned, therefore, students will still need to take notes and keep handouts for studying.
 All grades are based upon a combination of class projects, quizzes/tests, class participation and class behavior.

 Websites for Students and Parents